C350IA Bridge Officers

 Serious sailing came many years later skippering Alicia, a 23 foot Junior Offshore Group sloop out of Hobart, Tasmania.
 Raced that successfully for many years in the Derwent River (site of the finish of the annual Sydney Hobart Race) and off the mouth of the River in the Tasman Sea, year round – read as cold as sin in winter requiring suitable starting fluids for the crew and hot as hades in summer requiring cooling fluids for the crew.

 Took a break from boats for a number of years until my wife Kathy and I bought Rainbow, a 26 foot Newport that we restored and sailed for 3 years on Lake Lanier out of Atlanta.
 That was followed by Kakadu, a 34 foot Irwin for 4 years until we bought Aussie Mate, a Catalina 350, hull number 357, in 2006.
 Initially it was on the coast at St. Simons Island, Georgia but we brought it to the Lake to save the long tedious drives.
-It is still on the Lake but shortly is moving down to Brunswick, Georgia so we can do some cruising.
+We moved her to Brunswick, Georgia and then Oriental, NC so we can do some cruising.
 Hence, we are in the process of outfitting her with the basics needed for comfortable cruises.

 Additional sailing experiences have been bare boat chartering in the BVI and the Whitsunday Islands on the barrier reef in Australia.
-One trip from Reyjkavik, Iceland through Faroe, Shetland, Orkney Islands to the Caledonian canal through to Oban on the west coast of Scotland.
-The most recent trip was as navigator and crew on the 2012 ARC 1500 Rally from Hampton, VA to Tortola, BVI.
+One trip from Reyjkavik, Iceland through Faroe, Shetland, Orkney Islands to the Caledonian canal through to Oban on the west coast of Scotland; another in the 2012 ARC 1500 Rally from Hampton, VA to Tortola, BVI; Brunswick to St Maarten; Brunswick to Antigua.

 - 2013 – : Neville Edenborough, Niceville, FL